 When to See a Doctor?

-You should visit a doctor quickly after you notice the onset of symptoms.
-Most will prescribe antibiotics that you can start taking immediately.
+You should visit a doctor quickly after you notice the onset of symptoms to get a proper diagnosis and treatment.

 You should also return to your doctor if you notice symptoms are getting worse.
 If this happens, you may require a different type of antibiotic.